 It has a certified power output between 0.7 and 1.15 times that of the parent vehicle.

-If the gas fuelling system has an individual metering per cylinder:
+(d) If the gas fuelling system has an individual metering per cylinder:

 It has a certified power output per cylinder between 0.7 and 1.15 times that of the parent vehicle.

-(d) If fitted with a catalyst, it has the same type of catalyst i.e. three way, oxidation, de-NOx.
+(e) If fitted with a catalyst, it has the same type of catalyst i.e. three way, oxidation, de-NOx.

-(e) It has a gas fuelling system (including the pressure regulator) from the same system manufacturer and of the same type: induction, vapour injection (single point, multipoint), liquid injection (single point, multipoint).
+(f) It has a gas fuelling system (including the pressure regulator) from the same system manufacturer and of the same type: induction, vapour injection (single point, multipoint), liquid injection (single point, multipoint).

-(f) This gas fuelling system is controlled by an ECU of the same type and technical specification, containing the same software principles and control strategy.
+(g) This gas fuelling system is controlled by an ECU of the same type and technical specification, containing the same software principles and control strategy.
 The vehicle may have a second ECU compared to the parent vehicle, provided that the ECU is only used to control the injectors, additional shut-off valves and the data acquisition from additional sensors.

-2.2.2.
-With regard to requirement (c): in the case where a demonstration shows two gas-fuelled vehicles could be members of the same family with the exception of their certified power output, respectively P1 and P2 (P1 < P2), and both are tested as if were parent vehicles the family relation will be considered valid for any vehicle with a certified power output between 0.7 P1 and 1.15 P2.
+2.3.2.
+With regard to requirements (c) and (d): in the case where a demonstration shows two gas-fuelled vehicles could be members of the same family with the exception of their certified power output, respectively P1 and P2 (P1 < P2), and both are tested as if were parent vehicles the family relation will be considered valid for any vehicle with a certified power output between 0.7 P1 and 1.15 P2.

 3. Granting of a type approval